ethcluj/conf-app/prompts.md

 The name acts as an identifier.

+Edit all the necessary files to add the speakers API endpoint.
+Run it and test it. (fyi the docker backend container might need to be stoped if you need to run the backend locally on the same port)

 ### Speaker image (both in schedule and session details page)
 ### Speaker info page